watusi/jquery-mobile-iscrollview/README.md

 Release Notes
 -------------
 Please see releaseNotes.txt for information on changes in this and prior releases.
+There are significant changes in this release vs. the prior release (1.1) that will likely require changes in your application code and markup.

 Roadmap
 -------